OnStage! (8-14 Years)

 What to Expect - Do you need some more drama in your life?

 Then check out OnStage Theatre Camp!
 During every two-week camp session, students participate in all aspects of musical production.
 Each musical is chosen for its timeless themes and popularity.
-Past productions include The Sound of Music, Anything Goes, Schoolhouse Rock, Annie, Cinderella, and Once Upon a Mattress.
+Past productions include The Sound of Music, Into the Woods, Schoolhouse Rock, Annie, Alice in Wonderland, and Shrek.
 Students not only act in the production, but develop true ownership of the production and respect for all parts of a production by designing the lighting and sound, building the sets and props, and creating their own costumes.

 In addition to putting on the show, children take different master classes in a variety of skills every day: stage combat, stage make-up application, lighting and set design, theatrical terminology and etiquette, memorization and auditioning techniques, play writing, and theatre history.
 Dependent upon each play, academic lessons in various subjects take place daily.
 From research about an earlier time period to author studies, we encourage students to learn all they can.

 Each day begins with a musical theatre movement/dance class where students learn about different types of musicals.
 Students are also taught specific dance steps that are common in musical theatre auditions.
 They then move on to either scene rehearsal, prop design, set design, or music rehearsal.
 After lunch, students participate in that day's master class, which can be anything from stage weapon training to costume design.
 Next come group rehearsals in which the large company numbers are choreographed and blocked.
 The day concludes with a variety of theatrical games designed to improve listening, speaking, and concentration skills.
-We also take field trips around Buffalo exploring different types of theaters, colleges with strong theatre programs, and outdoor venues.
+Because of the amount of time we have found to plan a performance with the number of campers we enroll in OnStage!, there will be no off-site field trips anymore.

 Start your own portfolio